-- (1) Any state is eligible to become a member state. - (2) The compact becomes effective and binding upon legislative enactment of the compact into law by no less than 10 of the states.
-The effective date may not be earlier than December 1, 2007.
-Thereafter, the compact becomes effective and binding as to any other member state upon enactment of the compact into law by that state.
-The governors of nonmember states or their designees must be invited to participate in the activities of the Interstate Commission on a nonvoting basis prior to adoption of the compact by all states.

-(3) The Interstate Commission may propose amendments to the compact for enactment by the member states.
+- (1) Any state is eligible to become a member state, except that in the case of this state, withdrawal from the compact may also be accomplished by statutorily allowing for expiration of this section. - (2) Withdrawal from the compact must be by the enactment of a statute repealing the compact, except in the case of this state, withdrawal from the compact may also be accomplished by statutorily allowing for the expiration of this section. - (3) The Interstate Commission may propose amendments to the compact for enactment by the member states.
 An amendment may not become effective and binding upon the Interstate Commission and the member states unless it is enacted into law by unanimous consent of the member states.

-6 ARTICLE XVI
+ARTICLE XVI